Til7701/request-sink/README.md

 just build
 ```

+On Linux:

+This will create an image of the app in the `target` folder.
+You can place that anywhere and run `request-sink` in the bin folder.
 If you want the deb package, you can run the following command instead:

 ```bash
 just deb
 ```

+On Windows:

+This will create an `msi` or `exe` file in the `target` folder, which you can run to install `request-sink`.